 If you have a calorie deficit, your body will expend more energy resulting in weight loss in the form of BOTH fat and muscle loss.

-If you have an excessive calorie surplus, you will GAIN weight, grow some muscle but also gain a lot of fat.
+If you have an excessive calorie surplus, you will GAIN weight, and grow some muscle but also gain a lot of fat.

 You build muscle when the amount of protein synthesized into muscle during rest is greater than the amount of muscle protein breakdown during strength training.
 Without sufficient protein, you will just gain fat and little muscle.